fechanique/cordova-plugin-fcm/README.md

 #### Firebase configuration
 See docs: https://firebase.google.com/docs/

+You will need the 2 generated files in the Firebase configuration process.

 #### Android compilation details
-Put your generated file google-services.json in the project root folder.
+Put your generated file 'google-services.json' in the project root folder.

 You will need to ensure that you have installed the following items through the Android SDK Manager: